sudara/alonetone/README.markdown

       rubyzip (for extracting mp3s from zip files) mocha (for rspec)

-      You can let the system install all required gems for you using following command: rake gems:install
+You can let the system install all required gems for you using following command:
+      rake gems:install

-			If 'rake gems:install' don't work, just install them manually: sudo gem install rmagick haml json ruby-mp3info aws-s3 rubyzip mocha
+You can also install them manually:
+			sudo gem install rmagick haml json ruby-mp3info aws-s3 rubyzip mocha

-		  You may need to install imagemagick before install rmagick gem If you are using Ubuntu you can run 'sudo apt-get install imagemagick libmagick9-dev' If you are using Mac, you can run 'sudo port install imagemagick'
+You may need to install imagemagick before install rmagick gem

+If you are using Ubuntu you can run 'sudo apt-get install imagemagick libmagick9-dev'

+If you are using Mac, you can run 'sudo port install imagemagick'

 You'll need to install rails 2.1 gem or have a copy in the vendor directory.

-Then,
+Then, you can create a development database, runall migrations and load some bootstrap data with:

       rake db:remake

-To create a development database, do all migrations and load some bootstrap data.
-The development environment will use local storage for file uploading.

 After bootstrap data is loaded, you can login using test account with username=test, password=test.

-You will see session and current_user information at the end of each page after login.
-It's not a bug.
-It's debug info.
-You can turn it off by changing show_debug_info to false in alonetone.yml
+You will see session and current\_user information at the end of each page after login.
+You can turn it off by changing show\_debug_info to false in alonetone.yml

 After login, click on "Upload" button to upload a music file.